Who needs jaw surgery?

 If we think that surgery is your best option for a great outcome, we’ll refer you to the hospital for a surgical consultation.
 We’ll see you again afterwards to review your options together.

-To arrange your initial consultation with Dr. Jackie Clune, contact our friendly team.
+To arrange your initial consultation with Dr. Jackie Bracken, contact our friendly team.